Restaurant in Hong Kong, Hong Kong

 See the comparison section below for how Yuè sits against Hong Kong's broader dining field.
 For the full Hong Kong picture, explore our full Hong Kong restaurants guide, or check our Hong Kong hotels guide, bars guide, wineries guide, and experiences guide to plan around the meal.

-For a sense of where classic Cantonese dining in Hong Kong has been and where it is heading, it is also worth noting the closure of the Former Jumbo Floating Restaurant in Aberdeen as a reference point, and the cross-category French-Chinese proximity visible at Le Salon de Thé de Joël Robuchon Hong Kong in Central.
+For a sense of where classic Cantonese dining in Hong Kong has been and where it is heading, it is also worth noting the closure of the Former Jumbo Floating Restaurant in Aberdeen as a reference point, the cross-category French-Chinese proximity visible at Le Salon de Thé de Joël Robuchon Hong Kong in Central.

 Frequently Asked Questions